11 Tips for Perfectly Crispy Latkes, Every Time

-Divide your shredded potatoes and onions into small batches, wrap them in a dish towel, and really give them a good wringing.
+Divide your shredded potatoes and onions into small batches, wrap them in a dish towel or cheesecloth, and give them a really good wringing.
 The desired result is potatoes that feel dry to the touch.
 This step is crucial, because water inhibits the chemical reactions that occur when food gets crispy.
 In other words, damp potatoes = soggy latkes.

 The water you wring from the potatoes will be packed with starch, and many cooks swear by adding a bit of it back to your latke mixture.
-But we found that adding a bit of flour does the same trick—and soaks up extra moisture at the same time.
+But we found that adding a bit of flour (or better yet, matzo meal) does the same trick—and soaks up extra moisture at the same time.

 That is to say, a pan that can withstand high temperatures, heats evenly, and has enough room to hold a few potato pancakes at the same time without stacking.
 Nonstick cookware is generally only meant for using over low to medium heat, so opt for an uncoated stainless steel skillet (just make sure to use plenty of oil) or cast iron instead.

 Latkes are like the rest of us: they need their space.
-So, when you’re dropping spoonfuls of potato into the pan, work in batches and gently spread the mounds out for lacy (read: extra crisp) latkes.
+So, when you’re dropping spoonfuls (about 1/4 cup) of potato into the pan, work in batches and gently spread the mounds out for lacy, extra crisp latkes.